Gbertaz/RateMyAir_API/doc/hosting/DynamicDns.md

 Create a free account [Duckdns](https://www.duckdns.org/) and create a domain name for example: *ratemyair*.

-Now create a folder named *duckdns* in the following path of your Raspberry */home/pi/*.
+Now create a folder named *duckdns* in the following path of your Raspberry: */home/pi/*

 Open the terminal and run: